typedb/typedb-docs/09-schema/01-concepts.md

 The ability to subtype attributes not only helps mirror the reality of our dataset but also enables automated reasoning using type hierarchies.

 #### Define an abstract attribute
 There may be scenarios where a parent attribute is only defined for other attributes to inherit, and under no circumstance, do we expect to have any instances of this parent.
-To model this logic in the schema, we use the `is-abstract` keyword.
+To model this logic in the schema, we use the `abstract` keyword.
 Let's say in the example above, we would like to define the `event-date` attribute type to be abstract.
 By doing so, we are indicating that no data instances of the `event-date` attribute are allowed to be created, leaving us with instances of `birth-date`, `start-date` and `end-date`.

 <div class="tabs dark">